ardimirzaei/ispw2022-abm-workshop/_episodes/02-intro_abm.md

 objectives:
 - "Describe the features of an agent-based model"
 keypoints:
-- "Understand there are different ways to accelerate"
+- "ABM's have been used in a wide variety of disciplines, yet their are limited applications in Pharmacy."
 - "The best method depends on your algorithms, code and data"
 ---